 4. Relax Your Mind

 While making a to-do list can cut down on confusion and clear away some of your mental clutter, you may still struggle with generalized anxiety that makes it hard to fall and stay asleep.
-Even if you’ve squared away things you’re going to do the next day, emotional turmoil can linger.
-That’s why it’s important to do a relaxing hobby before bed.
+Even if you have squared away things you are going to do the next day, emotional turmoil can linger.
+That is why it is important to take steps to relax mentally before bed.

-Mindfulness meditation is one of the most effective ways to relax before going to sleep.
-It’s a mind-calming practice that focuses on being grounded in the present moment through breathing, observation, and other exercises.
-With as little as a 20-minute session, mindfulness meditation can produce a deep relaxation response in the body, and practicing it consistently produces even better long-term sleep benefits.
-In one study, participants who attended a mindfulness-awareness education group twice a week for six weeks learned and applied these techniques.
-They experienced:
+Mindfulness may help improve sleep quality.
+It is a mind-calming practice that focuses on being grounded in the present moment through breathing, observation, and other exercises.
+Even in a short session, mindfulness meditation can produce a deep relaxation response in the body, and practicing it consistently produces even better long-term sleep benefits.

-Though there are many different ways to practice mindfulness, here’s one simple exercise you can do: Close your eyes and put as much focus as possible into the act of breathing.
+Though there are many different ways to practice mindfulness, here is one simple exercise you can do — close your eyes and put as much focus as possible into the act of breathing.
 Inhale through your nose and exhale through your mouth, counting to six each time.
 Focus on the minuscule movements of your body that all work together to pull air in and send it back out.

-You’ll notice after a minute or two that your heart rate may slow and your mind may clear – and that’s exactly the state of relaxation that promotes excellent sleep.
+You will notice after a minute or two that your heart rate may slow and your mind may clear – and that is exactly the state of relaxation that promotes excellent sleep.

 What Not to Do Before Bed

 Part of learning how to be a successful college student is avoiding bad habits that can throw you off your game.
 In many cases, being proactive and picking up new habits can make a world of difference.
 Just be sure to watch out for these disruptive habits.

 1. Drinking Caffeine